 - In the

 /etc/gwms-frontend/frontend.xmlfile, change the schedd locations to match the correct server.
 Also change the collectors tags at the bottom of the file.
-More details on frontend xml are in the following sections.
+More details on frontend.xml are in the following sections.

 Configuring GlideinWMS Frontend¶

-After installing the RPM, you need to configure the components of the glideinWMS VO Frontend:
+After installing the RPM, you need to configure the components of the GlideinWMS VO Frontend:

 - Edit Frontend configuration options

-- Edit Condor configuration options
+- Edit HTCondor configuration options

-- Create a Condor grid map file
+- Create a HTCondor grid map file

-- Reconfigure and Start frontend
+- Reconfigure and Start the Frontend

 Configuring the Frontend¶